MG2033/MobileNet/README.md

 # MobileNet
-An implementation of `Google ShuffleNet` introduced in TensorFlow.
+An implementation of `Google MobileNet` introduced in TensorFlow.
 According to the authors, `MobileNet` is a computationally efficient CNN architecture designed specifically for mobile devices with very limited computing power.
 It can be used for different applications including: Object-Detection, Finegrain Classification, Face Attributes and Large Scale Geo-Localization.

 Link to the original paper: [MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications](https://arxiv.org/abs/1704.04861)